HMuraja/p5-book-review/README.md

     - [x] **Acceptance Criteria 3:** User can edit or delete an comment instance they made.

 - **How the Criteria was tested**:
-    - In */comments/* url logged in users can leave a comment.
+    - In */comments/* URL logged in users can leave a comment.
     - Reviews id is automatically added to the instance.
-    - In */comment/[comment id]/* url editing form and delete button are available for the user if they are the owner of the instance.
+    - In */comment/[comment id]/* URL editing form and delete button are available for the user if they are the owner of the instance.
     - Editing and deleting functionalities work.

 </details>

 ### Frontend User Stories - Test
 The final product was tested to confirm all acceptance criteria on the user stories, labelled as frontend found from [issues](https://github.com/HMuraja/p5-book-review/issues) was fulfilled.
 Below is the summary of all the user stories and the acceptance criteria.
-All criterias were fullfilled.
+All criteria were fulfilled.

 <details>
 <summary>USER STORY: Following </summary>